 • Spatial metabolomics and toxicology with mass spectrometry imaging

-Autumn Qiu, Michigan State University
+Autumn Qiu, PhD, Michigan State University

 • Lunch and Learn sessions